oracle-devrel/technology-engineering/cloud-infrastructure/vmware-solutions/oracle-cloud-vmware-solution/disaster-recovery-to-ocvs-with-hcx-or-srm-solution-definition/README.md

-# Disaster recovery to Oracle Cloud VMware Solution
+# Oracle Cloud VMware Solution - Disaster Recovery Solution Definition

-This repository contains an guide for the disaster recovery of VMware workloads to Oracle Cloud VMware Solution.
+This repository contains a detailed guide for the disaster recovery of VMware workloads to Oracle Cloud VMware Solution.
 It offers a high-level solution definition of the deployment architecture and tools like Site Recovery Manager or HCX.
 The document is aimed at capturing the current state architecture and provides a prospective state, potential project scope, RPO/RTO requirments and target OCVS architecuture.

 Reviewed: 14.08.2024